 - Harmful substances

 In its 3220 Worker Safety Series publication, the Occupational Safety and Health Administration (OSHA) from the U.S. Department of Labor concluded:

-So now we’ve lain down 5 fundamentals for successful & profitable warehouse management.
-Although it can be overwhelming to put all these pillars, processes, and procedures in place I can assure you that it’s not impossible – many have done it already.
+So now we’ve explained 5 fundamentals for successful & profitable warehouse management.
+Although it can be overwhelming to put all these pillars, processes, and procedures in place, I can assure you it’s not impossible – many have done it already.

-Start by laying out a vision, defining priorities, and breaking steps in very small tasks that can be achieved.
-This way, people will feel that they’re succeeding in achieving the vision and this will boost morale and productivity in the warehouse.
+Start by laying out a vision, defining priorities, and breaking steps into very small tasks that can be achieved.
+This way, people will feel they’re succeeding in achieving the vision and this will boost morale and productivity in the warehouse.

 Think Big, Start Small & Deliver Quickly!

 If you are ready to lay the foundation of a successful & profitable warehouse operation, go to our Solutions Finder tool and find the technology solutions to do so.

 If you want to learn about warehouse technology and optimizing warehouse processes, you can follow us on LinkedIn, YouTube, Twitter, or Facebook.
 If you have other inquiries or suggestions, don’t hesitate to contact us here.
 We’ll be happy to hear from you.